Pancreatic cancer research

 In 2013, doctors presented the results of an international trial called LAP07.
 It looked at chemoradiotherapy for locally advanced pancreatic cancer that couldn't be removed with surgery (inoperable).
 To begin with, the people taking part had 4 months of gemcitabine or gemcitabine and a biological therapy called erlotinib.
 The people whose cancer was controlled then had 2 months of either more chemotherapy, or radiotherapy and capecitabine together (chemoradiation).
 The trial team looked at the results after an average follow up of 36 months.
 They found no significant difference in the average length of time people lived - about 16 months for those who had chemotherapy and about 15 months for those who had chemoradiation.
 They also found that erlotinib did not improve survival.
 The trial team concluded that following this trial, standard treatment for locally advanced pancreatic cancer remains chemotherapy.
 You are likely to only have chemoradiation as part of a clinical trial.

 Doctors continue to try to find the best combination of chemotherapy drugs and radiotherapy.
-You can find more details about trials on our clinical trials database.
-Choose 'pancreas' from the dropdown menu.
+You can find more details about trials for pancreatic cancer on our clinical trials database.

 Cancer vaccines are designed to try to stimulate the body's own immune system to fight cancer.
 The immune system will naturally attack foreign cells that are invading the body, such as bacteria and viruses.
 Cancer cells are foreign, in that they are not like normal cells.
 But because cancer cells develop originally from normal body cells, they are harder for the immune system to spot.